shayrm/Frog_Federation/README.md

 ## Summary
 With this PoC we were able to demonstrate how JFrog Artifactory with federation repository setup can provide a High availability solution.
 Which provide protection and reduce risk of loosing one repository.
 In addtion a constent backup in seperate location of the organization resource, code and artifaces.
+PLease submit a call to support if needed.